Kyogle

 Kyogle (/kaɪoʊɡəl/) is a town in the Northern Rivers region of northern New South Wales, Australia.
 It falls within the local government area of Kyogle Council.
-At the 2016 census, Kyogle had a population of 2,751 people.
+At the 2021 census, Kyogle had a population of 2,804.
 Kyogle is known as a "gateway" to many national parks including Border Ranges National Park and Toonumbar National Park.

 History

 It was founded in the 1830s as a lumber camp, and is located 758 km north of Sydney, 32 km north of Casino on the Summerland Way close to the Queensland border.
 It also lies on the banks of the Richmond River.
 It is the seat of its own shire.

-Kyogle comes from the Aboriginal Australian 'Bundjalung' word Gayugul, meaning 'Brolga', a reference to the Australian Brolga which is indigenous to the region.
+The meaning of the name Kyogle is adapted from the Bundjalung word ‘kaiou-gal’ meaning ‘place of the bush turkey” which is a fast long-legged running bird.

-Cattle grazing, dairy farming and forestry are the primary industries.
-In times past, timber getting was the main reason for settlement in the area, with red cedar and hoop pine the main timber trees.
+The bush turkey, or brush turkey, is a common theme in Kyogle and this is reflected in the construction of the "Big Bush Turkey" and that the Kyogle Rugby League Football Club is known as the Kyogle Turkeys.